-The first dimension is addressed through the classroom teaching and learning of Religion.
+The Educational dimension is addressed through the classroom teaching and learning of Religion.
 Within this context, at St Columba's we aim to promote the development of knowledge, skills and values which students need to participate as active lifelong learners within the church and community.
 Guided by the Religious Education Curriculum developed by Brisbane Catholic Education, teachers involve students in constructing understandings of the Catholic tradition as well as acknowledging other religious traditions, the nature of religion and its place in life and Australian society.
-As in other Learning Areas, the teachers provide their students with opportunities to demonstrate what they know and what they can do with their acquired knowledge in terms of identified learning outcomes.
-This information together with assessment results in other Learning Areas is subsequently reported to parents.
+As in other Learning Areas, the teachers provide their students with opportunities to demonstrate what they know and what they can do with their acquired knowledge in terms of identified learning outcomes as related to Religious Education.
 All Catholic schools are required to go through a cyclical process that validates their Religion program.
-St. Columba's participated successfully in this process in October 2016.
+St. Columba's participated successfully in this process in October 2016 and will be undertaking another review in the next few years.

-The second dimension of Religious Education, faith formation, is reflected in the Religious Life of our school, the student's family and the parish.
-At St Columba's we endeavour to nurture this part of a student's Religious Life experience in several ways.
+The second dimension, Faith Formation, is reflected in the Religious Life of our school, the student's family and the parish.
+At St Columba's, we endeavour to nurture a student's Religious Life experience in several ways.
 Firstly, each class begins and concludes its day with prayer.
 Secondly, throughout the year, all year levels and/or classes are given opportunities to celebrate the Eucharist (mass).
 These celebrations usually draw on themes being explored in the classroom teaching of Religious Education.
 In addition, we gather as a whole school community during the year, for occasions such as our Welcome Liturgy, St Columba's Day in June, and to celebrate the end of the school year in December.
 Further, as a school community, we aim to assist those in need by supporting charities such as Caritas, Catholic Mission, St Vincent de Paul and the Good Samaritan Foundation.
 To enhance our students' participation in liturgical celebrations, all students and teachers gather once a fortnight to learn and practice sacred songs with the Assistant Principal - Religious Education.
-A warm invitation is extended to everyone in our school community to join us in our Eucharistic and prayer celebrations.
+A warm invitation is extended to everyone in our school community to join us, when appropriate, in our Eucharistic and prayer celebrations.